Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 - `--oauth`
   Triggers an oauth flow to get credentials rather than using API Token and will override any passed api credentials.
 Requires a browser on the same machine.

+- `--oauth-headless`
+  Generates a link to complete the oauth process.
+Useful for when cloudflare-utils is running on a remote system and still want to use oauth.